Skip to main content

 • optimization

-• “From the technical side of things the game is very well optimized at max settings with no shader compilation stutters common to most recent 3D UE4 games.”
+• “From a technical standpoint, the game is very well optimized at max settings with no shader compilation stutters common to most recent 3D UE4 games.”

-• “First of all, the game runs like garbage on the Steam Deck, is not optimized at all, and it doesn't support ultrawide resolutions.
-It does have a fix for that, but it just looks weird and the controls are clunky.”
+• “First of all, the game runs like garbage on the Steam Deck, is not optimized at all, and does not support ultrawide resolutions properly, with clunky controls.”

 • stability

-• “The game runs great and I didn't encounter any bugs.”
+• “Game runs great and I didn't have any bugs.”

 • “Legit a buggy mess, inconsistent barriers and hit boxes just make the game plain not fun.”